dduan/TOMLDecoder/Documentation/Introduction.md

 | Array            | `Swift.[Any]`           |
 | Table            | `Swift.[String: Any]`   |

-This section describes how to choose types for properties in your own `Decodable`.
+Let's see how to best choose types for properties in your own `Decodable`.

 #### Date and Time